skoolkid/skoolkit/sphinx/source/ref-files.rst

 can be defined in the :ref:`titles`, :ref:`pageHeaders` and :ref:`links`
 sections.

+Every custom page is built using the :ref:`HTML template <template>` whose name matches the page ID, if one exists; otherwise, the stock :ref:`t_Page` template is used.

 Note that a ``Page:*`` section may be empty; if so, it may be omitted from the `ref` file.